Wanda Rutkiewicz: Climbing career

 Her first major expedition was to the Pamir Mountains with Andrzej Zawada, which she found unpleasant due to her difficult relationships with the male climbers.

 After returning she began to lead her own expeditions, including a number of all-female ones, and became known for her blunt leadership style.

 On 16 October 1978, she became the first Pole, the third woman (after Junko Tabei and Phantog in 1975), and the first European woman to reach the summit of Mount Everest.
 She managed to accomplish this climb despite suffering from anemia.
 In fact, she carried injections of iron with her, so she could raise her hemoglobin levels to remain conscious during the climb.
-She reached Mount Everest the same day that her compatriot, Cardinal Karol Wojtyła, whom Rutkiewicz met in 1979, was announced Pope.
-John Paul II.
+She reached Mount Everest the same day that her compatriot, Cardinal Karol Wojtyła, whom Rutkiewicz met in 1979, was announced Pope John Paul II.
 The Pope said of their accomplishments, "The good Lord wanted this--that we rise so high on the same day."
-In 1986 she became the first woman to successfully climb K2, which she did without supplemental oxygen, as part of a small expedition led by Lilliane and Maurice Barrard.
+In 1986, she became the first woman to successfully climb K2, which she did without supplemental oxygen, as part of a small expedition led by Liliane and Maurice Barrard.
 Her triumph was marred when both the Barrards died during the descent, becoming two of 13 climbers to die on K2 that summer.

 Rutkiewicz's goal was to become the first woman to reach the summits of all 14 of the eight-thousanders.
 During her climbing career she successfully climbed the following mountains: